xsc/ronda-schema/README.md

 [ring-json](https://github.com/ring-clojure/ring-json), for example, stores the decoded JSON either in `:params` (`wrap-json-params`) or `:body` (`wrap-json-body`), generating the response JSON again from `:body`.
-Your middleware stack thus would have to look like this:
+Your middleware stack should thus look similar to the following one:

 ```clojure
 (-> handler